GiorgioGristina/adnat/README.md

  yarn install
  ```

- Run these commands to create data base, migrate the schema's table and create fake date from the seed file:
+ Run these commands to create data-base, migrate the schema's table and create fake date from the seed file:

  ```
  rails db:create db:migrate db:seed